 This guide provides information and a short set of actions participants should review before participating in a session at IETF 108 Online, even if you have participated remotely at previous IETF meetings.

 Meetecho is being used for the IETF 108 meeting.
 It brings together video and audio conferencing, meeting material sharing, text chat, shared notepad capability, and mic queue management.
-It will also include an experimental tool to replicate hums, if the session chair wishes to use them.
+It will also include an experimental tool to replicate hums, which session chairs may choose to use.

-The IETF 108 Online meeting agenda includes information for each session, including links to Meetecho remote participation channels, presentation materials, and individual session tools such as chat channel, shared notepad, as well as links to materials for the session.
+The IETF 108 Online meeting agenda includes information for each session, including links to Meetecho remote participation channels, presentation materials, and individual session tools such as text chat and shared notepad, as well as links to materials for the session.

 Plan to join a session about 5 minutes before the scheduled start to ensure everything is set up.

-You will need to use your IETF Datatracker login used when you registered for IETF 108 to join the session.
-If you have forgotten your password, you can request a reset.
+You will need to use your IETF Datatracker login used or created when you registered for IETF 108 to join the session.
+If you have forgotten your IETF Datatracker password, you can request a reset.

-A few things to check after you join:
+A few things to check before you join:

 Manage video: Sending video will be off when joining a session, and all participants will need chair approval to send video.

 Bluesheets tracking meeting participation: will be automatically generated based on your datatracker information so there is no need to do anything further after you’ve authenticated with the IETF Datatracker to join the session.

 The general expectation is that participants will send audio only when recognized by a session chair as part of the queue.
 Further details about joining the speaking queue, participating in hums, and managing audio and video are provided in the Meetecho documentation.